systemslab/popper-paper/paper/paper.md

 role in education since the amount of information that a student has to digest increases as the pace of scientific discovery accelerates.
-By having the ability to repeat experiments, a student learns by looking at provenance information about the experiment, which allows them to re-evaluate the questions that the original experiment addressed.
-Instead of wasting time managing package conflicts and learning the paper author's ad-hoc experimental setups, the student can immediately run the original experiments and build on the results in the paper, thus allowing them to "stand on the shoulder of giants".
+By having the ability to repeat experiments, a student learns by looking at provenance information about the experiment, re-evaluates the questions that the original experiment addressed and builds upon the results of the original study.

-Independently validating experimental results in the field of computer systems research is a challenging task.
-Recreating an environment that resembles the one where an experiment was originally executed is a time-consuming endeavour.
-Version-control systems give authors, reviewers and readers access to the same code base [@brown_how_2014] but the availability of source code does not guarantee reproducibility [@collberg_repeatability_2015]; code may not compile, and even it does, the results may differ.
-In this case, validating the outcome is a subjective task that requires domain-specific expertise in order to determine the differences between original and recreated environments that might be the root cause of any discrepancies in the results [@jimenez_tackling_2015-1 ; @freire_computational_2012 ;
+Independently validating experimental results in the field of computer systems research is a challenging task [@freire_computational_2012 ;
-@donoho_reproducible_2009].
-Additionally, reproducing experimental results when the underlying hardware environment changes is challenging mainly due to the inability to predict the effects of such changes in the outcome of an experiment [@saavedra-barrera_cpu_1992 ;
+@fursin_collective_2013].
+Recreating an environment that resembles the one where an experiment was originally executed is a time-consuming endeavour [@collberg_repeatability_2015 ; @hoefler_scientific_2015].
-@woo_splash2_1995].
-A Virtual Machine (VM) can be used to partially address this issue but the overheads in terms of performance (the hypervisor "tax") and management (creating, storing and transferring) can be high and, in some fields of computer science such as systems research, cannot be accounted for easily [@clark_xen_2004 ;
+In this work, we revisit the idea of an executable paper [@strijkers_executable_2011 ; @dolfi_model_2014 ;
-@klimeck_nanohuborg_2008].
-OS-level virtualization can help in mitigating the performance penalties associated with VMs [@jimenez_role_2015].
+@leisch_executable_2011 ; @kauppinen_linked_2011], which proposes the

-In this work, we revisit the idea of an executable paper [@strijkers_executable_2011], which proposes the integration of executables and data with scholarly articles to help facilitate its reproducibility, but look at implementing it in today's cloud-computing world by treating an article as an open source software (OSS) project.
+integration of executables and data with scholarly articles to help facilitate its reproducibility, but look at implementing it in today's cloud-computing world by treating an article as an open source software (OSS) project.
 We introduce _Popper_, a convention for organizing an article's artifacts following a DevOps[^devops] approach